nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
 </div>

+### 1.3 About student notes

+Student notes of a student can be viewed by double-clicking on the specific student that you want under the "Student" column.
+You can only view student notes for one student at a time.
+When you perform any commands, the notes column will be cleared (You will have to double-click once again).

+If you have any feedback on our features pertaining to student notes, feel free to send your feedback to the developer team!

 --------------------------------------------------------------------------------------------------------------------